DrDonk/OC4VM/readme.md

 # WIP - currently no releases
 # OC4VM - OpenCore for Virtual Machines
 ## 1. Introduction
-OpenCore 4 Virtual Machines (OC4VM) has been built to run macOS VMs on Intel based Apple Macs.
-It provides an OpenCore disk image that can be used to boot Intel based macOS using QEMU, UTM and VMware.
+OpenCore for Virtual Machines (OC4VM) has been built to run macOS VMs on Intel based Apple Macs.
+It provides an OpenCore disk image that can be used to boot Intel based macOS using QEMU, UTM and VMware Fusion.

 Using OpenCore allows for a flexible patching system to overcome limitations of the virtualisation software.
 It basically creates a virtual Hackintosh, "Virtualtosh", which is similar in implementation to the OpenCore Legacy Patcher